bonfiredog/amasterbetrayed/README.md

 ### Credits

+- With the greatest thanks to Hugh McCann.
-- With thanks to Petra Stephenson, Penny McHugh and the rest of the team at the East Looe Old Gaol and Museum.
+- Further thanks to Petra Stephenson, Penny McHugh and the rest of the team at the East Looe Old Gaol and Museum.
-- Physical designs and fabrication by Hugh McCann, Malcolm Taylor and John at [Co-Create Exeter]().
+- Physical designs and fabrication by Hugh McCann, Malcolm Taylor and John at [Co-Create Exeter](https://www.cocreateexeter.co.uk/).
 - Illustrations by [Hannah Harvey](https://www.instagram.com/hannah.harvey_art) and Rob Sherman
 - Voice acting by [Kate Edney](https://www.icantalk.co.uk/Voiceover-Artist/iCan-Talk-Ltd-Kate-Edney-VoiceOver-Artist.aspx) and [Scott Fleming](http://scottflemingvoiceacademy.co.uk/about-scott/).